UBC-MDS/programming-in-python-for-data-science/chapters/module3.md

 <exercise id="6" title="Pivoting Questions">

 **Question 1**
-We use pivoting to convert a wide dataframe with multiple columns into a long dataframe with fewer columns
+We use pivoting to convert a wide dataframe with multiple columns into a long dataframe with fewer columns.

 <choice id="1" >